 - You expand your physical distribution.

 Why it’s important to maintain healthy levels of inventory

 Healthy inventory levels are a clear sign of efficiency and profitability across the ecommerce supply chain.
-By ensuring that you don’t stock up on too many or too few units, you improve cash flow, optimize warehousing capacity, and consistently meet customer demand, building brand loyalty and trust.
+By ensuring that you don’t stock up on too many or too few units, you improve cash flow, optimise warehousing capacity, and consistently meet customer demand, building brand loyalty and trust.

 Hoarding too much inventory can come with costs as you risk overspending on holding costs or worse — sitting on a lot of inventory that’s lost value or is no longer sellable.